 If proper control measures are implemented following a risk assessment, such as regular addition of suitable biocides, monthly temperature checks, thermo-shock treatment, pH control and TVC screening, the legionella “risk” is kept in control.
 The Legionella Prevention Kits and Legionella Early Warning Indicative Test Kits detailed below provide operators of water systems with more control and enable them to periodically check that the control measures are working correctly.

-Legionella bacteria can colonise manufactured water systems and can be found in cooling tower systems, hot and cold water systems and other plants which use or store water.
-To reduce the possibility of creating conditions in which the risk from exposure to legionella bacteria is increased, it is important to control the risk by introducing measures which:
+Legionella bacteria can colonise manufactured water systems and can be found in cooling tower systems, hot and cold-water systems and other plants which use or store water.
+To reduce the possibility of creating conditions in which the risk from exposure to legionella bacteria is increased, it is important to control the risk by introducing measures that:

-(a) Do not allow proliferation of the organisms in the water systems;
+(a) Do not allow the proliferation of the organisms in the water systems;

 (b) Reduce, as far as reasonably practicable, exposure to water droplets and aerosol